2011 Big 12 Coach of the Year

 The 2014 Cyclone team made it to the NCAA finals by tying for sixth at the NCAA West Regional.
 Two Cyclones - Sasikarn On-iam and Chonlada Chayanun - earned all-tournament honors at the Big 12 meet and were named First-Team All-Big 12 by the league’s coaches.

-Chayanun tied for seventh at the NCAA Championship to record the best finish by a Cyclone in NCAA postseason play and broke the single-season stroke average mark at 73.38.
+Chayanun tied for seventh at the NCAA Championship to record the best finish by a Cyclone in NCAA postseason play.

-The Cyclones have broken virtually every team scoring record under Martens’ watch, including shattering the school mark for best 54-hole score of 857 at the 2011 Mountain View Collegiate.
-Her teams have won four tournament titles and produced three individual medalists in her ISU career while annually playing one of the nation’s toughest schedules.
+The Cyclones have broken virtually every team scoring record under Martens’ watch.
+Her teams have won four tournament titles and produced four individual medalists in her ISU career while annually playing one of the nation’s toughest schedules.

 Martens has established herself as an outstanding recruiter on a national and international scale.
-Martens has been instrumental in getting highly touted international players like Pulsawath (Thailand), Phuntumabamrung (Thailand), Thammaraks (Thailand), On-iam (Thailand), Chayanun (Thailand), Stefansen (Denmark), Herman (Belgium) and Persson (Sweden) to enroll at Iowa State.
+Martens has been instrumental in getting highly touted international players like Pulsawath (Thailand), Phuntumabamrung (Thailand), Thammaraks (Thailand), On-iam (Thailand), Chayanun (Thailand), Wangmahaporn (Thailand), Stefansen (Denmark), Herman (Belgium), Persson (Sweden) and Barquin (Spain) and to enroll at Iowa State.

 As an assistant at Purdue from 2001-05, Martens helped lead the Boilermakers women’s team to a 22nd-place finish at the 2004 NCAA Championship.
 Purdue finished in 12th place in 2003 and 16th in 2002.
 In Martens’ first season in West Lafayette, Ind., the Purdue women’s golf team placed fourth at the 2002 NCAA Central Regional and second at the Big Ten Championship.
 The Boilermakers were fourth at the Central Regional and Big Ten Championships in 2003.
 In 2004, Purdue finished fourth in the Big Ten and sixth at the NCAA Central Regional.